-1. Why are You so far from helping Me, and from the words of My roaring?
+1. Why art thou so far from helping me, and from the words of my roaring?

 The Savior's prayers had ceased to be articulate.
 They had become in His own judgement like the pained crying of a wounded beast.
-He calls them "My roaring."
+He calls them "my roaring."
 Oh, what prayers were those of our Lord on the cross!
-Sometimes we too feel as if we could not pray; we can only sigh, and sob, and groan.
-Well, if it even came to roaring, we would have a fuller sympathy with Christ, for He could say, "Why are You so far from helping Me, and from the words of My roaring?"
+Sometimes we too feel as if we could not pray, we can only sigh, and sob, and groan.
+Well, if it even came to roaring, we would have a fuller sympathy with Christ, for He could say, "Why art thou so far from helping me, and from the words of my roaring?"

-2, 3.
-O My God, I cry in the daytime, but You hear not; and in the night season, and am not silent.
-But You are holy, O You that inhabit the praises of Israel.
+2-3.
+O my God, I cry in the daytime, but thou hearest not; and in the night season, and am not silent.
+But thou art holy, O thou that inhabitest the praises of Israel.

 Jesus will find no fault with God.
-Even if in His dire extremity God forsakes Him, yet He will not utter even a whisper against Him: "You are holy, O You that inhabit the praises of Israel."
+Even if in His dire extremity God forsakes Him, yet He will not utter even a whisper against Him, "Thou art holy, O Thou that inhabitest the praises of Israel."

 4-6.
-Our fathers trusted in You: they trusted, and You did deliver them.
-They cried unto You, and were delivered: they trusted in You, and were not confounded.
-But I am a worm, and no man:
+Our fathers trusted in thee: they trusted, and thou didst deliver them.
+They cried unto thee, and were delivered: they trusted in thee, and were not confounded.
+But I am a worm, and no man;

-The allusion here is to a little red worm which, when it is crushed, seems to be all blood, and nothing else; and the Savior compares Himself to that little red worm, "and no man."
+The allusion here is to a little red worm which, when it is crushed, seems to be all blood and nothing else, and the Savior compares Himself to that little red worm, "and no man."